 3. You use multipliers

 The reality is that when someone tells you that you have “reached” 200 billion eyeballs” chances are pretty good that you haven’t.
 In those organizations that still believe that impressions count, no matter how they’re counted, inflating impressions is a common problem.
 For some reason people want to “add weight” for specific media outlets or certain types of stories.
-The right way to do this is to develop a custom index that you can track over time (see stories about OCS) The wrong way is to multiply impression counts ( which are arguably flawed to begin with) by multiplying a top tier publication by 2 or 3 or whatever number someone dreams up.
+The right way to do this is to develop a custom index that you can track over time.
+The wrong way is to multiply impression counts ( which are arguably flawed to begin with) by multiplying a top tier publication by 2 or 3 or whatever number someone dreams up.
 The IPR has published a great paper on why you should never use multipliers (link).